-As we discussed earlier, some cars also have the water pump driven by the timing belt, and both of these parts are usually replaced at the same time.
+As I discussed earlier, some cars also have the water pump driven by the timing belt, and both of these parts are usually replaced at the same time.
 This will drastically increase the replacement cost, and you could be looking at the cost of a timing belt replacement instead.

 How Often Should a Water Pump be Replaced?

 A water pump should typically be replaced every 60,000 to 100,000 miles, but it depends on the engine and car model.
 However, some car models do not have a scheduled replacement interval for the water pump, and it only needs to be replaced when it fails.

 In many modern cars, the water pump is driven by the timing belt and should be replaced at the timing belt replacement interval.